CleverTap/CTNotificationContent/README.md

 Rating template lets your users give you feedback.

+**NOTE:**

+For iOS 12 and above, you need to configure your Notification Content target Info.plist to reflect the category identifier you registered: `NSExtension -> NSExtensionAttributes -> UNNotificationExtensionCategory`.
+In addition, set the `UNNotificationExtensionInitialContentSizeRatio -> 0.1` ,  `UNNotificationExtensionDefaultContentHidden -> true` and `UNNotificationExtensionUserInteractionEnabled -> 1`.
+For iOS 11 and below, it will fallback to a basic template.

+---

 ![Rating](https://github.com/CleverTap/CTNotificationContent/blob/master/images/Rating.gif)

 ### Product Catalog Template

 Product catalog template lets you show case different images of a product (or a product catalog) before the user can decide to click on the "BUY NOW" option which can take them directly to the product via deep links.
 This template has two variants.

+**NOTE:**

+For iOS 12 and above, you need to configure your Notification Content target Info.plist to reflect the category identifier you registered: `NSExtension -> NSExtensionAttributes -> UNNotificationExtensionCategory`.
+In addition, set the `UNNotificationExtensionInitialContentSizeRatio -> 0.1` ,  `UNNotificationExtensionDefaultContentHidden -> true` and `UNNotificationExtensionUserInteractionEnabled -> 1`.
+For iOS 11 and below, it will fallback to a basic template.

+---

 ### Vertical View